 Kirsty Falconer is an experienced fundraiser with 7 year’s expertise in the cultural sector, predominantly focusing on supporting organisations to achieve greater financial sustainability through robust fundraising strategies.

 Kirsty has undertaken key roles in leading cultural organisations including the Institute of Contemporary Arts and Turner Contemporary.
 She has led the development of multi-year strategic programmes, working with partners nationally and internationally and with funders including Paul Hamlyn Foundation, Garfield Weston Foundation, Foyle Foundation and the EU.

 She is currently consulting with a range of organisations on both fundraising and strategic development with clients including the ICA, Engage, Lakeland Arts, Barnet Council and Phakama UK.

 Pop Up Projects are a not-for-profit Community Interest Company, established in 2011.
 Since 2015 we have been an Arts Council England National Portfolio Organisation – NPOs represent “some of the best arts practice in the world, and play a vital role in helping meet the Arts Council’s mission”.

-We are increasingly focussing on nurturing and investing in diverse aspiring, emerging and established talent in literature, including through collaborations with colleges and universities as well as publishers, so that the next generation of published children’s authors is more ethnically, culturally and linguistically diverse.
-This involves championing translation and multilingualism, and facilitating international connections and cultural exchange.
+We are also heavily involved in nurturing and investing in diverse talent.
+Projects like Pathways into Children’s Publishing aim to ensure that the next generation of children’s authors is more ethnically, culturally and linguistically diverse.
+We are champions of translation and multilingualism, giving voice to the under-represented and facilitating international connections and cultural exchange.